jeffreybergier/Previous-Fork/readme.previous.txt

 M: Locks the mouse cursor to the window and releases it when pressed again.
 N: Switches between screens if multiple screens are used in single window or fullscreen mode.
-G: Grabs the screen contents and saves them to a PNG file.
+G: Grabs the screen contents and saves them to an image file.
 The file is saved inside the directory specified for printer output.
 R: Records all sound output to an AIFF file and stops recording when pressed again.
 The file is saved inside the directory specified for printer output.